j-tobias/DF-MultiLingual/README.md

 Our dataset fills a critical gap in deepfake research by addressing the challenges of linguistic diversity in synthetic media detection.

+## Notes

+I upgraded to a newer moviepy because the older version had trouble with .write_videofile() the previous version was -> moviepy 1.0.3 & decorator-4.4.2 it's now moviepy-2.1.1

 ## Dataset Overview

 Our comprehensive dataset spans across 17 different languages, making it one of the most linguistically diverse deepfake detection resources available.
 This extensive language coverage ensures: